li0ndotme/li0nminer/README.md

 https://imgur.com/a/U7sER
 # how-to
-This is based off Claymore's Miner v9.6, so... you need that.
+This sits on Claymore's Miner v9.6, so... you need that.

 https://github.com/nanopool/Claymore-Dual-Miner